Primary

 Let your legs swing down with control—this swing phase provides spinal traction.
 At the top, squeeze your glutes hard but do not hyperextend your back.
 The momentum should be controlled, not chaotic.

-Want Reverse Hyper in your program?
+See where Reverse Hyper fits in your weekly plan

 Lie face down on reverse hyper machine.